The Latest WUN Headlines + A Look at What's Up on Thursday

 Via the National Weather Service.

-Thursday: Mostly sunny, with a high near 78.
-Southwest wind 11 to 14 mph.
+Thursday: A chance of showers and thunderstorms before 9am, then a slight chance of showers between 9am and 10am.
+Cloudy, then gradually becoming mostly sunny, with a high near 80.
+West wind 6 to 10 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Thursday Night: A slight chance of showers after 9 pm.
-Partly cloudy, with a low around 67.
-Southwest wind 8 to 11 mph.
-The chance of precipitation is 20%.
+Thursday Night: Mostly clear, with a low around 59.
+West wind 8 to 11 mph becoming north after midnight.

 Marine